Leafwing-Studios/leafwing-website/content/blog/skeptics-guide-to-machine-learning/index.md

 No matter how hyped AI might (or [might not](https://en.wikipedia.org/wiki/AI_winter)) be, I genuinely believe that there's real value in the technology.
 But ultimately, I don't think that most of the competetive edge comes from raw technological prowess: bigger models, better benchmarks, cheaper inference.
 Instead, like always in business, it comes down to picking the right problem and building what your users actually need.
-Hopefully, even if you don't know your f-score from your L1 norm, this was a helpful read: demystifying machine learning and helping you see how it might (and might not) actually do the things you care about.
+Hopefully, even if you don't know your f-score from your Lp norm, this was a helpful read: demystifying machine learning and helping you see how it might (and might not) help you actually do the things you care about.